bodrick/awesome/TOPICS.md

 *   [CommunityToolkit/Microsoft.Toolkit.Win32](https://github.com/CommunityToolkit/Microsoft.Toolkit.Win32) - ARCHIVE - This repository contained XAML Islands wrapper controls and tooling for XAML Islands with WinUI 2, see readme for more info about XAML Islands with WinUI 3 and the WindowsAppSDK.
 *   [dotnet/try-convert](https://github.com/dotnet/try-convert) - Helping .NET developers port their projects to .NET Core!
 *   [dotnet/winforms](https://github.com/dotnet/winforms) - Windows Forms is a .NET UI framework for building Windows desktop applications.
-*   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a media player for Windows that has a modern GUI.
+*   [mpvnet-player/mpv.net](https://github.com/mpvnet-player/mpv.net) - 🎞 mpv.net is a media player for Windows with a modern GUI.
 *   [staxrip/staxrip](https://github.com/staxrip/staxrip) - 🎞 Video encoding GUI for Windows.
 *   [couchcoding/Logbert](https://github.com/couchcoding/Logbert) - Logbert is an advanced log message viewer for log4net, log4j and others.
 *   [CommunityToolkit/WindowsCommunityToolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit) - The Windows Community Toolkit is a collection of helpers, extensions, and custom controls.
 It simplifies and demonstrates common developer tasks building .NET apps with UWP and the Windows App SDK / WinUI 3 for Windows 10 and Windows 11.
 The toolkit is part of the .NET Foundation.